Polyjet 3D Printing Explained

 PolyJet was first introduced in the late 1990s by Objet Geometries, an Israeli company that later merged with Stratasys.
 Since its initial development, PolyJet technology has continued to evolve with advances in materials, print resolution, and multi-material capabilities.

 At first glance, a PolyJet printing machine might look like a heavy-duty version of your office printer.
 PolyJet uses inkjet-like print heads to deposit droplets of liquid photopolymer resin on a build tray.
 These droplets are then cured with UV light, solidifying the material and creating a part layer by layer.
+The use of gel-like support material enables the printing of complex geometries and easy removal of supports without damaging intricate details.

 Start Your Manufacturing Project with MakerVerse